cysouw/graphicalgrammar/text/other.md

 ### Rebbe (1935) *Svensk språklära för realskolan*

-Carl Rebbe (1862-1948) was a teacher in Gothenburg.
+Carl Rebbe (1862-1948) was a teacher in Gothenburg [some basic biographical information is available in @sjogren1949].
 In 1912 he wrote the *Svensk språklära för realskolan* 'Swedish language-teaching for middle school'.
 This book has been extremely popular and remained in print in various editions and revisions until the 1970s, revised by either Nils Ivan, Helge Gullberg and/or Birger Bjerre.
 I have only been able to access the tenth edition from 1935 [@rebbe1935].
-Starting in 1920 Rebbe also prepared a frequently reprinted *kortfattad* 'concise' version of the *Svensk språklära*.
+Starting in 1917 Rebbe also prepared a frequently reprinted *kortfattad* 'concise' version of the *Svensk språklära*.
 And in 1902 he published a collection of examples called *Exempelsamling till inöfvande af allmänna satsläran och skiljetecknens bruk* 'Collection of examples for practicing general syntax and the use of punctuation marks'.
 Walter Fischer revised this collection in 1914 with a minor change in title (*svenska satsläran* instead of *allmänna satsläran*).
 All these different textbooks and their numerous editions need a more in-depth investigation and comparison.

 In the 1935 version, there is a single page with various examples of the graphical analysis of single-clause sentences [@rebbe1935: 188].
 An example is shown in [@fig:rebbe1935_118] for the example in [@next].
 The pointing arrows are clearly similar to the approach from Beckman (see [@sec:beckman1904]).
 The other examples also show various details that indicate that this visual display was inspired by Beckman (e.g. adverbials pointing to the line connecting subject and predicate).